AllenSteve18/mysite/README.md

 ###### Step 8: Refresh the site by clicking on the green button at the top of the page.
 Refer to the image below.
 ![Screenshot 2022-11-04 201043](https://user-images.githubusercontent.com/76894046/200002630-10b80d69-be26-4dd7-828f-334f87193178.png)

+#### Visit the url of your deployment with the extension /*admin/* to view the application.
+Login with the credentials *admin* and *password* as username and password respectively.